victordeman/HealthTimeSeriesAI/README.md

 # HealthTimeSeriesAI

 A Python framework for multivariate time series analysis in healthcare.
+If you have trouble implementing of deploying the code, mail me.
+Afterwards, buy me a drink

 ## Setup
 1. Clone the repository: